National Day (United Arab Emirates): Celebration

 Grand celebrations are held across the country to mark the event.
-Fireworks, car rallies and dance shows are the most common activities.
-People will usually dress up in UAE national flag colors and decorate their homes, workplaces, cars and streets to celebrate the day.
-Palm trees are decorated with lights from the colors of the flag.
+Fireworks, car rallies, and dance shows are the most common activities.
+People will usually dress up in UAE national flag colors and decorate their homes, workplaces, cars, and streets to celebrate the day.
+Palm trees are decorated with lights in the colors of the flag.
 Hotels and other public sites are decorated with flags and lights.

 Downtown Dubai is often lit with fireworks while the Burj Khalifa displays the UAE flag.
 It is crowded with people seeking to see the massive National Day fireworks and celebration.
 Shopping centers, malls, and institutions are also decorated with the flag of the country.
 Heritage Villages are set all over the UAE in order to celebrate this event traditionally.
-It is generally a two day holiday, with 3 December (the day after National Day) also being a observed as a public holiday.
+It is generally a two-day holiday, with 3 December (the day after National Day) also being observed as a public holiday.
 Air shows are conducted while military processions are held at Abu Dhabi National Exhibition Centre for the rulers of the Emirates, members of the Federal National Council, and Emirati citizens.

 The UAE National Day celebrations are marked by grand fireworks displays and spectacular air shows across various emirates.
 Every year, popular locations like Abu Dhabi Corniche, Dubai Festival City, and Sharjah's Al Majaz Waterfront host breathtaking fireworks, attracting thousands of spectators.
 The UAE Air Force aerobatic team, Al Fursan, often performs special aerial displays.
 These events highlight the patriotic spirit of the nation and are a major attraction for both residents and tourists.